Black Friday is loading…

 VWAP can act as Dynamic Levels, across dynamic support or resistance representing relevant supply and demand zones.
 During a downtrend, the price could face momentary support at the VWAP before bouncing back up.
 Conversely, during an uptrend, the price may face resistance at the VWAP before potentially breaking through.

-Let's try to outline stand out some common strategies:
+Let's try to outline some common strategies:

 This strategy is simple and states the following: